Probability Theory and Random variables

 Let

-• - be the set of all possible outcomes of a random experiment.
+• \(\Omega\) - be the set of all possible outcomes of a random experiment.
 This is called as ‘Sample space’.

-• - be the -algebra over .
-Elements of are called events.
+• \(\sigma\) - be the \(\sigma\)-algebra over \(\Omega\).
+Elements of \(\Sigma\) are called events.

-• (non-negative quantity)
+• \(P(A) \geq 0;\forall A \in \sigma\) (non-negative quantity)

-• (probability assigned to the sample space is 1)
+• \(P(\Omega) = 1\) (probability assigned to the sample space is 1)

-• for disjoint sets in , i.e. for These are called Kolgromov’s axioms of probability.
+• \(P(A_1 \cup A_2 \cup...A_n) = P(A_1)+P(A_2+...+P(A_n)\) for disjoint sets in \(\sigma\), i.e. \(A_i \cap A_j = \emptyset\) for \(i \neq j\) These are called Kolgromov’s axioms of probability.

 Measurable functions/transformations

-According to wikipidea, the definition of mesurable function is as follows: Let be measurable spaces meaning that are equipped with respective -algebras .
-A functions is said to be measurable, if for every , there is a pre-image of under in , i.e.
+According to wikipidea, the definition of mesurable function is as follows: Let \((X, \Sigma), (Y, T)\) be measurable spaces meaning that \(X, Y\) are equipped with respective \(\sigma\)-algebras \(\Sigma, T\).
+A functions \(f:X \rightarrow Y\) is said to be measurable, if for every \(E \in T\), there is a pre-image of \(E\) under \(f\) in \(\Sigma\), i.e. \(\forall E \in T\)

-If is measurable from to then is a sub -field of .
-It is called -field generated by and denoted as .
+If \(f\) is measurable from \((\Omega, \Sigma)\) to \((Y, T)\) then \(f^{-1}(T)\) is a sub \(\sigma\)-field of \(\Sigma\).
+It is called \(\sigma\)-field generated by \(f\) and denoted as \(\sigma(f)\).

 Random Variables

-Probability measure is a set function, i.e it defines the probability for the events the -algebra.
+Probability measure is a set function, i.e it defines the probability for the events the \(\sigma\)-algebra.
 It’d be easy for us to work with if we map everything onto the line,i.e. the sample space.
-A random variable is a convenient way to express the elements of as numbers rather than abstract elements of sets.
+A random variable is a convenient way to express the elements of \(\Omega\) as numbers rather than abstract elements of sets.

-A random variable is a measurable function from the probability space to other probability space on real line which is where is the range of in , is the Borel field of and is the probability measure on induced by .
-The induced measure on which is is called the distribution of .
+A random variable is a measurable function from the probability space \((\Omega, \Sigma, P)\) to other probability space on real line which is \((\mathcal{X}, B_{\mathcal{X}}, P_{\mathcal{X}})\) where \(\mathcal{X}\) is the range of \(X\) in \(\mathbb{R}\), \(B_{\mathcal{X}}\) is the Borel field of \(\mathcal{X}\) and \(P_{\mathcal{X}}\) is the probability measure on \(\mathcal{X}\) induced by \(X\).
+The induced measure on \(\mathcal{X}\) which is \(P_{\mathcal{X}} = P \circ X^{-1}\) is called the distribution of \(X\).
 Specifically, Cumulative distribution function is defined as follows

 \[ \begin{aligned} F(x) &= P_{\mathcal{X}}(X \leq x) \newline &= P_{\mathcal{X}}(X \in (-\infty, x]) \newline &= P(\{\omega; X(\omega) \in (-\infty, x]\}) \newline &= P(\{\omega; -\infty \leq X(\omega) \leq x\}) \end{aligned} \]

-and are really just two different manifestations, or parameterizations, of the same abstract probability system.
+\((\Omega, \Sigma, P)\) and \((\mathcal{X}, B_{\mathcal{X}}, P_{\mathcal{X}})\) are really just two different manifestations, or parameterizations, of the same abstract probability system.
 The two parameterizations, for example, might correspond to different choices of coordinate system, different choices of units etc.

 Not all the times we are interested in just calculating the probabilities, some times the random variables defined on the original probability space turns out to be quite useful.
 Consider the following statistical experiment.
 Go to the road outside the college building and consider the first car that goes left to right after your arrival.
 As we do not know/cannot predict which car in the city might be there it is a statistical experiment.
 The sample space is the set of all cars in your city (or in your country).
 Now consider the following questions